Key Quote

 RAD — PROGRESS

-Benedick reaches his most perceptive (insightful) moment — he understands that love doesn't require him to abandon his wit.
-This reconciliation (bringing together) of intellect and emotion represents genuine growth: he no longer sees love and language as opposing forces but as complementary ones.
+Benedick reaches his most perceptiveperceptive — Having or showing keen insight and understanding moment — he understands that love doesn't require him to abandon his wit.
+This reconciliationreconciliation — The process of making two seemingly opposing things compatible of intellect and emotion represents genuine growth: he no longer sees love and language as opposing forces but as complementary ones.

 Key Words